Gordon Stulberg

 Gordon T. Stulberg (17 December 1923 – 12 October 2000) was a Canadian-American film executive and lawyer, best known for a long stint as president and chief operating officer of 20th Century Fox and Cinema Center Films and PolyGram Pictures.

 Early life and education

-Stulberg was born to a Jewish family in Toronto, the son of a labor organizer.
+Stulberg was born into a Jewish family in Toronto, the son of a labor organizer.
 He graduated with a B.A. from the University of Toronto and a J.D. from Cornell University before moving to Los Angeles.
 He became a naturalized citizen of the US in 1951.